dnsimple/dnsimple-support/content/articles/changing-email.md

 ---

 <info>
-If you want to update both your account and user email to the same address, you’ll need to [update your user email](/articles/changing-email/#changing-the-user-email) first, then your account email.
+If you want to update both your account and user email to the same address, you'll need to [update your user email](/articles/changing-email/#changing-the-user-email) first, then your account email.
 </info>

 ## Changing the account email